ganeshan/jsonexperiments/README.md

 # JSON experiments in Java
 Experiments in Java data transforms applied to JSON documents

+Thanks to https://www.openbrewerydb.org/dataset for the JSON document used in the experiments.